-We initiated and conducted talks with had not pubclimate target.
+We initiated and conducted talks with companies who had not published a verified climate target.

 It was interesting that this year we were joined by lawyers during these talks.
 The positive side of this is that it shows that the topic is being taken very seriously.
 The negative is a regression in the area of transparency: especially companies from the USA have become reluctant to make any forward-looking statements out of fear of politically motivated critique or of being sued.